List of U.S. counties named after presidents of the United States: Counties named for Abraham Lincoln

-16 counties and one parish in the United States are named after Abraham Lincoln, the sixteenth president of the United States.
+16 counties and one parish in the United States are named after Abraham Lincoln (1809–1865), the sixteenth president of the United States.

 Seven other Lincoln counties exist in the United States; five of these counties are named for Benjamin Lincoln, a general in the American Revolutionary War.
 Lincoln County, Maine is named after the city of Lincoln, England, and Lincoln County, South Dakota is named after Lincoln County, Maine.

 Counties named for James Monroe

-17 counties in the United States are named after James Monroe, the fifth president of the United States.
+17 counties in the United States are named after James Monroe (1758–1831), the fifth president of the United States.

 Counties named for Ulysses S. Grant

-11 counties and one parish in the United States are named after Ulysses S. Grant, the eighteenth president of the United States.
+11 counties and one parish in the United States are named after Ulysses S. Grant (1822–1885), the eighteenth president of the United States.

 Three other Grant counties exist in the United States.
 Grant County, Indiana was named after Captains Samuel and Moses Grant of Kentucky.
 Grant County, Kentucky was named after Samuel Grant, John Grant, and/or Squire Grant, early settlers of Kentucky.
 Grant County, Wisconsin was named after an early pioneer who opened a trade with local Native Americans.

 Counties named for James K. Polk

-At least 10 counties in the United States are named after James K. Polk, the eleventh president of the United States.
+At least 10 counties in the United States are named after James K. Polk (1795–1849), the eleventh president of the United States.

-Polk County, Missouri is named after either James K. Polk or Ezekiel Polk, the grandfather of the president and an early settler in the county.
+Polk County, Missouri is named after Ezekiel Polk, the grandfather of the president and an early settler in the county.

 Polk County, North Carolina was named after American Revolutionary War colonel William Polk.

 Counties named for James A. Garfield

-Six counties in the United States are named after James A. Garfield, the twentieth president of the United States.
+Six counties in the United States are named after James A. Garfield (1831–1881), the twentieth president of the United States.